-You can include any expenses you pay for medical care you receive because you are a donor or a possible donor of a kidney or other organ.
+You can include in medical expenses amounts paid for medical care you receive because you are a donor or a possible donor of a kidney or other organ.
 This includes transportation.

 You can include any expenses you pay for the medical care of a donor in connection with the donating of an organ.
 This includes transportation.